-Description: In this course. students will be introduced to the nature of philosophical inquiry by considering some of the most fundamental questions that can be asked about the nature of reality, human beings and our knowledge of both: Does god exist?
+Description: In this course, students will be introduced to the nature of philosophical inquiry by considering some of the most fundamental questions that can be asked about the nature of reality, human beings and our knowledge of both: Does god exist?
 Do human beings have free will?
 What's the essence of personal identity?
 What does it mean to have knowledge?
 Can we know anything at all?
 Do human beings have an obligation to act morally?
 What makes a particular action moral or immoral?
-Is it morally permissible for a woman to have an abortion?
-Do the citizens of wealthier nations have a moral obligation to help end extreme poverty and world hunger?

-PHIL 101: Morals and Society
+PHIL 101: Introduction to Philosophy: Morals and Society

 Description: In this course, students will be introduced to the nature of philosophical inquiry by considering some of the most fundamental and controversial questions in moral philosophy: Do human beings have an obligation to act morally?
 Where do our moral principles come from?
 Are there objective moral truths?
 What makes a particular action moral or immoral?
-Is it morally permissible for a woman to have an abortion?
-When, if ever, is the government justified in moral censorship?
-What sort of sexual behavior is morally permissible?
-Do the citizens of wealthier nations have a moral obligation to help end extreme poverty and world hunger?